akalmykov/wp-content-copy-protection/readme.txt

 Should you wish to change the current Javascript error message, simple go to Line: 35 in the fwpconsec.php file and change it there (replace the existing message).
 Our upcoming version will include the necessary administration.

-= How do I Change the Background Color of the JS Error Message from Yellow? =
+= How do I Change the Font and the Background Color of the JS Error Message? =

 Once again, navigate to Line: 35 in the fwpconsec.php file and change it there.
 The current color code is: #FFF000 (Yellow).
 You can also change your font and font size here.

-= How do I Disable the Javascript Error? =

-Should you wish to NOT use the Javascript error message, simply go to fwpconsec.php and hash out Line: 33 - 36.

 == Changelog ==